bbcawodu/adt-dstructures-algos/README.md

     * To put it simply, ADT is a logical description and data structure is concrete.
 ADT is the logical picture of the data and the operations to manipulate the component elements of the data.
 A data structure is a concrete implementation of the specification provided by an ADT.
 ADT is in the logical level and data structure is in the implementation level.
-      * NOTE: example: linked list is an ADT, and every ADT is also a data structure, so linked list is both.
+      * NOTE: example: linked list is a Data Structure, and every data structure is more specigic/implemented version of an ADT, so linked list is both.
   * Abstract data types allow programmers to manage the complexity of a problem domain by hiding the details of the data.

   * Programming is the process of taking an algorithm and encoding it into a notation, a programming language, so that it can be executed by a